 Just moved to the United Kingdom?
 Get connected with your new friends and colleagues with this guide to getting a mobile phone and SIM card in the UK.

-There are a few things that will make you feel settled in the United Kingdom such as getting a local SIM card and setting up your UK mobile phone number.
-If you’re a new arrival, you’ll be pleased to know that the UK boasts decent 4G coverage and a whole host of mobile phone operators to choose from.
+If you’ve just arrived in the United Kingdom, one of the first things you’ll probably want to cross off your checklist is getting a local SIM card and setting up your UK mobile phone number.
+You’ll be pleased to know that the UK boasts decent 4G coverage and a whole host of mobile phone operators to choose from.

 But with so much choice, it can be challenging for expats and visitors alike to know which mobile operator to choose.
-To help make sure you get the right SIM card for you, our helpful guide to getting a mobile phone in the UK includes the following information:
+To help make sure you get the right SIM card, read on to learn more about the following: